ATTORNEY CORY ROTH IS A

 Houston Sexual Assault Defense Attorney

-If you have been accused of sexual assault, you must hire an experienced sexual assault attorney immediately.
+If you have been accused of sexual assault, it is crucial to have a skilled and experienced defense attorney on your side.
 Texas has some of the most stringent laws in the nation designed to protect the public from perpetrators who commit sex crimes.

 If you are convicted of sexual assault, you could potentially face a significant amount of time in jail or prison, be required to register as a sex offender and find it challenging to obtain gainful employment.
 You will also be limited to where you can live and may be forced to have supervised visitation with your children.

 The Cory Roth Law Office has extensive experience handling sexual assault cases and would be honored to help you resolve your legal issues.
-If you have been charged with sexual assault, contact our law offices, and ask to schedule a consultation to discuss your case and explore legal options.
+Our team is dedicated to protecting your rights and providing you with aggressive representation throughout the legal process.
+If you have been charged with sexual assault, contact us today at 832-400-4133 for a confidential consultation.

 What is Sexual Assault?